jrs-innovation-center/mysql-query-exam/readme.md

 | LAX      |
 | SFO      |

-2. Provide a list of delayed flights departing from San Francisco (SFO).
+2. Provide a list of flights with a delayed status that depart from San Francisco (SFO).

 * Points: 5